Clinscott/Northammer/posts/welcome.md

 ---
-title: 'Welcome to Northammer'
+title: "Welcome to Northammer"
-author: 'Craig Linscott'
+author: "Craig Linscott"
-date: '2022-04-05'
+date: "2022-04-05"
 ---

 Welcome to Northammer.
 Our objective is to entertain and educate.
 We hope that by